 On the other hand, those bounces — visitors rapidly exiting your website without clicking to engage with any content — send signals to search engines.
 Google’s current algorithm places more weight on site speed than ever before, due to the impatient nature of our online culture.

 Fast page loads are a big part of a positive user experience, and critical to a successful web design.
 We’re constantly honing our tools and skills to stay on top of speed optimization practices.

 With increasingly mobile digital lifestyles, people expect to find information lightning-fast.
 Speed optimization helps you deliver on that ambitious goal, reducing your bounce rate, and delivering better page load times that can improve your search rankings.

-The size and resolution of images used on each page, from blogs to services, and in your overall site design, impact load time.
-Other important areas to consider are the simplicity and utility of your layout and UX design, the integration of your E-commerce, and customizations that you’ve added to your WordPress design.
+There are multiple factors that impact site speed.
+One of the most important is the size and resolution of images used on each page, from blog posts to services, and in your overall site design.
+Other areas include the simplicity and utility of your layout and UX design, the integration of your e-commerce and other marketing technology, and any customizations added to the WordPress CMS.

 We perform speed optimization and testing on every one of our web design projects, at the end of the web development phase.
 Our builds are tested across multiple devices to ensure a quick, smooth load on different screens.